Lid: History

 Ancient vessels with lids have been discovered dating to as early as 4000-3500 BC, and a lid alone dating to 6500-4000 BC has been recovered.
 A study of cooking dishes in the Aegean region from the Neolithic to the Iron Age noted an absence of surviving lids, although there was some evidence to suggest lids may have been used.
 Egyptologist Julia Budka has suggested that early pots may have used lids made from organic materials that did not survive, or that early lids may have been misinterpreted as dishes.

 Ancient Egyptian canopic jars with lids date as far back as 2532 BC.
 Jar burials were also used in southeast Europe, with a lidded jar being recovered from an early Neolithic site.

 The use of lidded vessels for fermentation had emerged by 1000 BC, with sealed beverage vessels being recovered from ancient Chinese archaeological sites.
 Italian cooking pans with lids dating to 100 BC have been recovered at Tel Anafa in Israel, suggesting the trade of such items.

-Tankards with hinged lids were a common design in northern Europe by the 1700s.
+Tankards with hinged lids of silver or pewter were a common design in northern Europe by the 1700s.

 Beginning in the 1840s, printing technology was used to embellish the lids of commercial products.
-F&R Pratt in Staffordshire became a major producer of colour-transferred pot lids, of which over 550 designs are attested; some were on display at the Great Exhibition of 1851.
+F&R Pratt of Fenton Staffordshire became a major producer of colour-transferred pot lids, of which over 550 designs are attested; some were on display at the Great Exhibition of 1851.
+By the 1880s in Britain black-and-white underglaze transfer-printed moulded pottery lids were being made in quantity to advertise their use for fish paste suppliers, cosmetics like hair grease, and chemists manufacturing toothpaste and creams.
 Specialist auctions of pot lids began in 1924 and peaked in the 1970s, although they continue to be of interest to collectors.